A precision medicine trial of bupropion and sertraline for major depressive disorder using a biomarker-guided sequential multiple-assignment design

 Abstract

-Treatment for major depressive disorder (MDD) remains challenging as only 30% of patients respond to antidepressants in primary care.
-Here, we developed algorithms using predictors of response to sertraline and bupropion from a multi-site study, and tested such markers in an independent prospective clinical trial of unmedicated individuals with MDD.
-Leave-one-out cross-validation models achieved good performance in the training sample (AUC=0.66-0.86).
-In the pre-registered clinical trial, no significant differences in treatment outcomes emerged for those assigned a drug-consistent vs inconsistent with their biomarkers.
-However, significant differences emerged in symptom reduction trajectories for those with positive markers for both medications (response rate: 71%) or either drug (65%) compared to those with two negative markers (43%).
-This is the first study using biobehavioral markers to prospectively guide assignment to two widely used antidepressants.
-Future studies will further optimize algorithms to guide antidepressant prescription to achieve faster and stronger symptom reduction.
+Treatment for major depressive disorder (MDD) remains challenging as only 30–50% of patients respond to first-line antidepressant medications in primary care.
+Here we developed algorithms using predictors of response to sertraline and bupropion from a multisite study, and tested such markers in an independent, prospective clinical trial involving unmedicated individuals with MDD ( NCT05537584 ).
+Leave-one-out cross-validation models achieved good performance in the training sample (area under the curve of 0.66–0.86).
+In the preregistered clinical trial, no significant differences in treatment outcomes emerged for those assigned a drug consistent versus inconsistent with their biomarkers.
+However, significant differences emerged in symptom reduction trajectories for those with positive markers for both medications (response rate: 71.4%) or either drug (65.4%) compared with those with two negative markers (42.9%).
+This is the first study using biobehavioral markers to prospectively guide assignment to two widely used antidepressants, yielding a 66.8% boost in response rate and providing foundations for larger personalized treatment studies of MDD.

 Article activity feed